 Rely on the Holy Spirit

 The Holy Spirit empowers you to change and to come out from the bondage of your old ways of being.
 Ask Him to free you from the death grip your defenses have on you and to give you the courage to take the first steps to attach to others.

 Every time you find yourself at this crossroad, at the place where you can either respond defensively in an old pattern or risk the new, ask for help.
 You can’t do it alone.

 - When you come face-to-face with your inability to bond, you must confess this inability and ask the Spirit to help you.
 You can’t change on your own.
 Rely on Him to help you make changes that heal.

 The task of bonding to others and to God is one of saying yes to life.
 It is saying yes to God’s and others’ invitation to connect with them.
 People who struggle with isolation say no to relationship in many ways.

 When you hide behind defense mechanisms, you are saying no. When you avoid intimacy, you are saying no. When you make excuses, you are saying no. Connection requires that you begin to say yes to love when it presents itself.
 This may mean accepting invitations to be with people instead of always withdrawing.
 It may mean giving a different answer in safe contexts when you are asked, “How are you doing?”
 It may mean empathizing with another’s hurt.
 Whatever the opportunity, it means saying “yes” to relationship.

 Excerpted with permission from Changes That Heal by Henry Cloud, copyright Henry Cloud.

 * * *

 God created us for relationship with Him and with others.
 On this broken planet, we will get hurt.
 Making changes that heal our hearts will lead to learning to love and live again.
 Are you saying yes to life?
-Come share with us on our blog!
+Come share with us!
 We want to hear from you! ~ Devotionals Daily